eclipse-vertx/vert.x/core_manual_python.md

 #### Request Headers

-The request headers are available using the `headers` method on the request object.
-The return value of the method is a Ruby Hash.
+The request headers are available using the `headers` function on the request object.
+The return value of the method is a MultiMap.
+A MultiMap differs from a normal Hash in that it allows multiple values with the same key.

-Note that the header keys are always lower-cased before being returned to you.

 Here's an example that echoes the headers to the output of the response.
 Run it and point your browser at `http://localhost:8080` to see the headers.

     @server.request_handler
     def request_handler(request):

         request.response.put_header('Content-Type', 'text/plain')

         str = "Headers are\n"
         @request.headers.each
         def each(key, value):
 	    str += "#{key}: #{value}\n"

         request.response.end(str)

     server.listen(8080, 'localhost')

 #### Request params

-Similarly to the headers, the request parameters are available using the `params` method on the request object.
-The return value of the function is just a Hash too.
+Similarly to the headers, the request parameters are available using the `params` function on the request object.
+This also a MultiMap

 Request parameters are sent on the request URI, after the path.
 For example if the URI was:

     /page.html?param1=abc&param2=xyz

-Then the params hash would be the following JS object:
+Then the params multimap would contain the following entries:

-    { param1: 'abc', param2: 'xyz' }
+    param1: 'abc'
+    param2: 'xyz

+#### Remote Address

+Use the function `remote_address` to find out the address of the other side of the HTTP connection.

+#### Absolute URI

+Use the function `absolute_uri` to return the absolute URI corresponding to the request.

 #### Reading Data from the Request Body